 Oh contraire, certainly not so so in this century, welcome to the world of the modern female, the “Post-Clitoral” woman.
 Pandora let all the evils of the sexual world out of her box.
 The New Orgasm makes it acceptable to bring them all back in!

 It has been said that the difference between a clitoral and a vaginal orgasm is where you are being stimulated to achieve orgasm, not where you feel the orgasm.
 It is impossible to isolate the orgasm in this archaic and confined parameter.

-Dr. Krieger is available to meet with you in her Boca Raton office or via Skype for video and telephone sessions.
+Dr. Krieger is available to meet with you in her Boca Raton office or via Zoom for video and telephone sessions.